 The Merry Lea Environmental Learning Center offers a Master of Arts degree in Environmental Education that is designed for people who want to work as environmental educators with students of all ages in diverse settings.
 This is an intensive experience that covers all aspects of environmental education and emphasizes natural history and practical experience.
-Seven core courses, a practicum experience, an international class in the Bahamas, and a personalized project are completed in 11 months (July through May).
+Seven core courses, a practicum experience, an off-site intercultural environmental education course, and a personalized project are completed in 11 months (July through May).
 The Graduate Semester in Sustainability Leadership is also based at Merry Lea.
-The website address is merrylea.goshen.edu/graduateprogram.
+The website address is merrylea.goshen.edu/graduate-program.